RDR: the Recap, Deliberate, and Respond Method for Enhanced Language Understanding: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper presents the formalization, and initial experimental outcomes of a new training approach known as "Recap, Deliberate, and Respond" (RDR).
-We see that RDR achieves superior performance compared to baseline methods, while also displaying resilience against manipulation of benchmarks (as evidenced by observing performance improvements when using only a random 10\% of the available knowledge during each training iteration).
-Subsequent research will explore the utilization of diverse knowledge sources, including domain-specific knowledge, broader general knowledge (e.g., from Wiki), and others.
-Additionally, future work will involve analyzing the augmenting ability of using SOTA large-scale models \& diverse geometrical embeddings within the RDR framework.
+This paper presents the formalization and initial experimental outcomes of a new training approach known as "Recap, Deliberate, and Respond" (RDR).
+We demonstrate that RDR achieves superior performance compared with baseline methods.
+RDR also shows resilience against manipulation of benchmarks (as evidenced by observing performance improvements when using only a random 10\% of the available knowledge during each training iteration).
+Subsequent research will explore the utilization of diverse knowledge sources, including domain-specific knowledge, broader general knowledge (e.g., from Wiki, Unified Medical Languaging System), and others.
+We will also experiment using large SOTA models (e.g., LLMs such as mistral, llama, falcon, and ChatGPT) and diverse geometrical embeddings (e.g., CompIEx, HolE, DistMult) within the RDR framework.